 Our tennis staff comes from the US and around the world.
 Most have played competitively at various collegiate levels and beyond.
 With their experience on the court and love of children, they work to turn any level player into one that has the skills and confidence to excel in a fun environment.
-Kristin Leibrock, Merriwood’s tennis director, is a former camper and counselor who is a great teacher and leader of our program.
-During the winter months she is a middle school teacher.
-Our six courts, four clay and two all weather are in use constantly.
-Two courts are lighted for night play.
+Our six all weather courts were put in for the 2021 summer and are in use constantly.
+Two courts are lit for night play.
 Girls who are at the competitive level have an opportunity to play in inter-camp competition.

 In addition, we offer advanced competitive tennis which is geared to those interested in refining competitive strategies and participating in inter-camp competition.
 There are a lot of fun activities to increase the skill levels of girls of any ability.

 Our landsports program encompasses a variety of field activities: soccer, volleyball, basketball, softball, archery, jogging, golf, field hockey and lacrosse.
 Basic skills to more precise skill work in each area helps the girls’ skills improve in each class period.
 We are pleased to have college players directing most of these activities.

 Playdays with other camps where any girl interested may participate in sports are offered throughout the summer.
 We also have tournaments where the more competitive girl is given the chance to participate and hone her tournament skills.